tagohd/mono/Talk/(Talk) 1. Plot Overview.md

 **Sudo:**
 >There's a reason for this.
 There wasn't when I wrote that, but there is now: Luke has mild hip dysplasia.
 He doesn't know it, though.
 Running is just supposed to be kinda painful, right?
 (See: [[1.1 The Call to Adventure#^5d7e02]])

-**Lun:**
+Lun:
->So in game you travel at a brisk walking pace and when you dash around the screen too much you start taking DoT? :V
+> So in game you travel at a brisk walking pace and when you dash around the screen too much you start taking DoT? :V

-**Sudo:**
->DoT?
+Sudo:
+> DoT?
 Oh, damage over time.
 Maybe?
 It's non-fatal damage, though, so I'm not sure how you would represent that in-game.
 Maybe your overall move speed is reduced for a bit if you dash too much (Luke is sore), or you become more likely to miss (Luke's couldn't focus on aiming because he's in pain).
 I don't think it would directly impact your HP, though.

-**Lun:**
+Lun:
->Me: If I make a game I want it to be with a lot of mobility and dashing!
+> Me: If I make a game I want it to be with a lot of mobility and dashing!
 Sudo: The protagonist has the hips of a grandma.
-He _will_ die if you dash over twice in a row. (\* only slightly exaggerated)
+He _will_ die if you dash over twice in a row. (\* only slightly exaggerated) ^b2b21c

-**Sudo:**
+Sudo:
->Only slightly
+> Only slightly

+gameplay:: Move speed is occasionally limited by Luke's hip dysplasia.
+Is this inconvenient?
+Yes, but so are actual disabilities. ([[(Talk) 1.
+Plot Overview#^b2b21c|ref]])

+Lun:
+> I guess you could have a cooldown after dashing multiple times, that can work gameplay-wise. ^r5

+sudo:: Yeah, that makes sense.
+Plus, as a cross country runner, Luke is more geared towards long distance anyway, rather than short sprints.
+That's the extent of my knowledge about cross country, at least.
+Also, please don't delete the ref links from the Gameplay notes. ([[(Talk) 1.
+Plot Overview#^r5|ref]])
+#reply [R:: 5]

 ### [[1.
 Plot Overview#2019|2019]]
 **Lun:**